dhruvkayastha/banana-navigator/README.md

 # banana-navigator

-Reinforcement Learning agent trained to navigate and collect bananas using Policy Gradient methods
+Deep Reinforcement Learning agent trained to navigate and collect bananas using Policy Gradient methods

 ## Learning Algorithm
 REINFORCE (Monte-Carlo policy gradient) relies on an estimated return by Monte-Carlo methods by sampling episodes to update θ (policy).